damek/damek.github.io/_random/getting-the-hang-of-policy-gradients-by-reframing-optimization-as-rl.md

 We can gain insight into Reinforcement Learning (RL) training mechanisms by taking a general optimization problem and reframing it as a "stateless RL problem."
 In this reframing, the task is to find optimal parameters for a probability distribution that generates candidate solutions.
 The distribution's parameters are adjusted based on rewards received for sampled solutions, aiming to increase the probability of generating high-reward solutions.
 This perspective isolates aspects of policy optimization from complexities such as state-dependent decision making.

+Note: while writing this I remembered that Mr. Ben Recht wrote a [blog post](https://archives.argmin.net/2018/02/20/reinforce/) that considered a similar reframing back in 2018.

 ### From Optimization to a Stateless RL

 Consider the general problem of finding a vector $w$ that minimizes a loss function $L(w)$: